 Pay-for-Use

 The Pay-for-Use pilot group has already been active for more than 1 year prior to the start of EGI-Engage; therefore all activities are a continuation of progress made throughout 2014.
 The focus of the work within the task is on how to move the proof of concept into production.
 This activity is led by EGI.eu with partners coming from providers already in a position to sell services: IICT-BAS, CSIC, GRNET, INFN, TUBITAK.
-These activities link to other areas such as with CYRFRONET for e-GRANT development and JRA1 as whole, as well as the EGI Marketplace, Procurement and SME engagement.
+These activities link to other areas such as with CYFRONET for e-GRANT development and JRA1 as whole, as well as the EGI Marketplace, Procurement and SME engagement.

 Moreover, the Pay-for-Use pilot group has much larger participation than EGI-Engage partners, which expands to more than 20 institutes across 15 countries.